Robust Decision Aggregation with Adversarial Experts: Related Work

 \section{Related Work}

 \paragraph{Robust Information Aggregation} \citet{arieli2018robust} first propose a robust paradigm for the information aggregation problem, which aims to minimize the regret under the worst information structures.
-They mainly study the conditional independent setting and provide the average prior aggregator.
-There is a growing number of research on the robust information aggregation problem. \citet{neyman2022you} also use the robust regret paradigm under the projective substitutes condition and shows that choosing a random expert is asymptotically optimal. \citet{de2021robust} consider the robust absolute paradigm and prove that we should pay more attention to the best single information source. \citet{pan2023robust} consider the optimal aggregator with second-order information. \citet{guo2024algorithmic} provide an algorithmic method to compute the near-optimal aggregator for the conditional independent information structure.
-In this paper, we mainly consider a different information structure and obtain an exact optimal aggregator.
+They mainly study the conditional independent setting.
+There is a growing number of research on the robust information aggregation problem. \citet{neyman2022you} also use the robust regret paradigm under the projective substitutes condition and shows that averaging is asymptotically optimal. \citet{de2021robust} consider the robust absolute paradigm and prove that we should pay more attention to the best single information source. \citet{pan2023robust} consider the optimal aggregator with second-order information. \citet{guo2024algorithmic} provide an algorithmic method to compute the near-optimal aggregator for the conditional independent information structure.
+We consider a different set of information structures, and more importantly, the existence of adversaries.
+We also obtain the exact optimal aggregator with closed forms in the adversarial setting.

 Our paper is most relevant to \citet{arieli2023universally}, which considers the symmetric agents setting with the same marginal distribution.
 They prove the random dictator strategy is optimal under some mild conditions.
 We extend their results to different loss functions and the adversarial setting.
-Our results show that the optimal aggregator is piece-wise linear, sharing similar properties to the random dictator under several different circumstances.
+Our results show that the optimal hard aggregator follows a random expert after discarding some values, which extends the random dictator strategy.

 \paragraph{Adversarial Information Aggregation} In the crowdsourcing field, some works aim to detect unreliable workers based on observed labels.
 They mainly consider two kinds of unreliable workers, the truthful workers but with a high error rate, and the adversarial workers who will arbitrarily assign labels.
 One possible approach is using the ``golden standard'' tasks, which means managers know the ground truth \citep{snow2008cheap, downs2010your, le2010ensuring}.
 When there are no ``golden standard'' tasks, \citet{vuurens2011much, hovy2013learning, jagabathula2017identifying, kleindessner2018crowdsourcing} detect the unreliable workers via revealed labels under some behavior models such as the Dawid-Skene model.
 Other works focus on finding the true labels with adversarial workers. \citet{steinhardt2016avoiding} consider a rating task with $\alpha n$ reliable workers, and others are adversarial workers.
 They showed that the managers can use a small amount of tasks, which is not scaled with $n$, to determine almost all the high-quality items. \citet{ma2020adversarial} solve the adversarial crowdsourcing problem by rank-1 matrix completion with corrupted revealed entries.
 Other works also focus on the data poison attacks in crowdsourcing platforms \citep{chen2021data,chen2023black,fang2021data,gadiraju2015understanding,miao2018attack,yuan2017sybil}.
 Unlike crowdsourcing, we do not assume the existence of many similar tasks and focus on the one-shot information aggregation task.